Mat1020/RaspPi-LED/README.md

 ## Building Up the Circuit:
 **Raspberry Pi GPIO Pinout Diagram** <br>
 Before connecting and setting anything yet, we need to understand what the pinout of your Raspberry Pi is.
-The Raspberry Pi GPIO pinout diagram shows you the **name** of the pins and  **information about the functions of each pin**.
-Below, you can see
+The Raspberry Pi GPIO pinout diagram shows you the **name** of each pin and  **information about the functions of each pin**.

+You can find your Raspberry Pi GPIO pinout diagram by typing in your broswer search: **________ gpio pinout** In the blank, type your Raspberry Pi version.

 **Step 1:** <br>
 Connect one of the female/male jumper to the GND pin